| |

 my platoon we had a Sergeant E-5 from the Vermont National Guard who had

-never previously gone through Basic.
-He was constantly being asked if
+never previously gone through Basic Training.
+He was constantly being asked by Fort Dix Training Cadre NCOs if

 the sergeant's stripes he wore were really his.